anapaulacarrera/canada-job-scraper/README.md

 - Scraper function implemented
 - Main script created
 - Report drafted
+- Initial data collection revealed sparse external postings for early-career roles at major banks, raising questions about how to handle structural missingness in the dataset
 - Selectors and full data extraction will be added next

 ## Technologies Used